-When considering the most versatile brands in terms of both global reach and reach within their brand offering, it’s difficult to identify another brand that surpasses Seiko.
-In 1881, a young entrepreneur by the name of Kintaro Hattorri (pictured below), opened up a shop where he sold and repaired watches and clocks in Ginza, Tokyo.
+When considering the most versatile watch brands in terms of both global reach and variety within their own brand portfolio, it’s difficult to identify a brand that surpasses Seiko.
+In 1881, a young entrepreneur by the name of Kintaro Hattorri (pictured below), opened up a shop in Tokyo's Ginza where he sold and repaired watches and clocks.
 At just 21 years old, Hattori took a massive risk in hopes of creating something bigger.
-These hopes became actualized in the coming century with many notable releases and flipping the watch world on its head with the release of their Astron in 1969.
+These hopes were realized in the coming century as the watch brand he created established numerous watchmaking milestones and eventually changed the course of the entire watch industry with the release of the legendary Astron, the world's first quartz wristwatch, in 1969.

-Given the number of watches that could be possible to include, we are going to have to draw the line somewhere so don’t get concerned if one of your favorite Seiko models is not on the list.
-For this list, I also want to focus just on production models, and no limited editions given many will not be available for long.
-I also anticipate this being a fluid post and adding more watches to this list as time goes on.
+Given the number of watches that could be included, we will need to draw the line somewhere, so don’t be concerned if one of your favorite Seiko models is not on the list.
+We will focus primarily on regular-production models, not limited editions that may be unavailable before too long.
+We've envisioned this is as a fluid post, and will be adding more watches to this list as time goes on.
 With this in mind, the approach for this list will be broken down into looking at watches within a few of Seiko’s key collections 1.)
 Seiko 5, 2.)
 Prospex, 3.)
 Presage, 4.)
 Recraft, 5.)
 Japanese Domestic Market

 There is little secret to the level of value that is typically associated with the Seiko 5 collection.
 This collection has served as a gateway for many collectors with the amount of variety presented to those looking to make their first purchase into the world of mechanical watches.
 And no, I am not exaggerating, there have been hundreds of Seiko 5 models produced over the years and I envision dedicating an entire blog overviewing a good portion of those produced, however, in this writeup I wanted to limit the amount featured while still highlighting some of the key references.